 DHCS will pay the MHP a full monthly rate for a member in an ACT/FACT or MST program when an eligible provider has rendered 6 or more days of service with a member or a collateral within a calendar month, with at least 4 of those days being face-to-face with the member.
 Collateral services will count towards the number of contacts in the month; however, they will not count as face-to-face contacts.
-DHCS will pay the MHP a partial monthly rate for a member in an ACT/FACT or MST program when an eligible provider has rendered 4 or 5 days of service to the within a calendar month, with at least 3 of those days being face-to-face with the member.
+DHCS will pay the MHP a partial monthly rate for a member in an ACT/FACT or MST program when an eligible provider has rendered 4 or 5 days of service to the member within a calendar month, with at least 3 of those days being face-to-face with the member.
+The bundled rate will cover the first 12 encounters in a month.
+An MHP may submit claims using the appropriate modifier on an FFS basis for unbundled behavioral services that would have otherwise been ACT/FACT contacts.
+If an unbundled behavioral service is being submitted after the member received 12 ACT contacts, the outpatient service should have the TS modifier; if the unbundled behavior service is claimed after the member received 12 FACT contacts, the outpatient service should have the X1 modifier.
+State funds will shift to the county if TS or X1 modifiers are used on a service line.

 DHCS will pay the MHP a full monthly rate for a member in a CSC or IPS SE program when an eligible provider has rendered 4 or more days of service to the member or a collateral, with at least 3 of those days being face-to-face with the member.
 When services are provided to a collateral individual, those services will count towards the number of contacts in the month; however, they will not count as face-to-face contacts.
-DHCS will pay the MHP a partial monthly rate for a member in a CSC or IPS SEP program when an eligible provider has rendered 2 or 3 days of service to a member or their collateral within a calendar, with at least 1 day being face-to-face with the member.
+DHCS will pay the MHP a partial monthly rate for a member in a CSC or IPS SEP program when an eligible provider has rendered 2 or 3 days of service to a member or their collateral within a calendar month, with at least 1 day being face-to-face with the member.

 SD/MC will calculate the total number of BH-CONNECT monthly units and determine whether to adjudicate a full, partial, or \$0 payment.
-If the sum of the units of service for face-to-face and collateral meets the threshold for the full monthly rate, SD/MC will adjudicate at the full monthly rate; if the sum of the units of service for face-to-face and collateral meets the threshold for a partial monthly rate, SD/MC will adjudicate the partial monthly rate; and if the sum of the units of service for face-to-face and collateral is less than what is needed for the partial monthly rate, SD/MC will approve the claim at \$0.For services that do not meet the partial monthly rate, counties can void the monthly
+If the sum of the units of service for face-to-face and collateral meets the threshold for the full monthly rate, SD/MC will adjudicate at the full monthly rate; if the sum of the units of service for face-to-face and collateral meets the threshold for a partial monthly rate, SD/MC will adjudicate the partial monthly rate; and if the sum of the units of service for face-to-face and collateral is less than what is needed for the partial monthly rate, SD/MC will approve the claim at \$0.
+For services that do not meet the partial monthly rate, counties can void the monthly